 As to the subject of donations, for those of you who may be interested in doing so as it applies to the gratefulness of my works, I invariably suggest any funds be directed toward THE WOUNDED WARRIOR PROJECT and/or THE AMERICAN RED CROSS.

 The paragraph so quoted in the main text above and sourced through to here describing the meeting between Kent and I in high school is found several times in my works in a number of locations and in a variety of variations, but all in the end, presenting the same basic scenario.
-The version I've used above is the first version of which all others stemmed and for those who may be so interested can be found in context at:
+To substantiate what I've written regarding Kent, that is, the Flying Tigers movie, he and I et al, the following quote is from in an article published in the Los Angeles Times.
+It is from an interview between a Times reporter and Kent and presented by me in the Hoover Dam link that follows.
+In the interview Kent tells the reporter:

 ATTACK ON HOOVER DAM

-One of my favorite versions, found in a footnote at the source so cited at the end of the quote, again finds Kent and I in the same class in high school and not knowing each other:
+One of my favorite of the several versions of the meeting between the two of us in high school that I have presented elsewhere is found in a footnote at the source so cited at the end of the quote below.
+Again Kent and I in the same class in high school and not knowing each other:

 "I was drawing in class one day like I always did instead of doing anything that vaguely resembled a class assignment or schoolwork, only this time I was drawing a P-40 Flying Tiger.
 Kent, spending time throwing rolled up balls of notebook paper out of a small gap in the open window across the room and never missing, thinking he would just take some of mine, noticed my drawing.
 Seems that ever since seeing the black and white 1942 John Wayne movie Flying Tigers, P-40s, like with me, was his favorite plane.
 After that things were cool between us."